1312inc/Webasyst-X-iOS-Pod/README.md

 pod 'Webasyst'
 ```

+## Errors
+*italic* In the event of a fault, all errors are displayed in the XCode console with the label Webasyst error.
+When contacting technical support you need to specify the error code and the message text

+* *bold* 500: General library database error
+* *bold* 501: Database error when working with the list of user settings
+* *bold* 502: Database error when working with a user profile

 ## Author

-viktkobst, viktkobst@gmail.com
+Webasyst,

 ## License

-Webasyst is available under the MIT license.
+Webasyst is available under the LGPL license.
 See the LICENSE file for more info.